CasaJasmina/Bizmo-a/README.md

 ### Laser Cutting

-To build the structure of your Bizmoa you need to Laser Cut out of 4mm Ply.
-You can find these files for Laser Cutting in the folder at the root of this repository called `Bizmoa_body_laser_cutting_files`.
+To build the structure of your Bizmoa you need to Laser Cut out of 3mm Ply.
+You can find these files for Laser Cutting in the folder at the root of this repository called `Bizmoa_body_2D_parts`.

 ### Feedback